 Tax Lien Defined

 If the owner of real estate is delinquent in paying his property taxes, the county or other taxing units sells its right to foreclose.
 The sale of tax liens is done at a public auction.
-Because the county is hungry for tax revenue, the purchase price of these tax liens generally fall in the hundreds of dollars.
+Because the county is hungry for tax revenue, the purchase price of these tax liens generally falls in the hundreds of dollars.
 As a result, solo 401k investors just starting out and with low account balances find tax liens to be an attractive investment.
 Also, returns can be as high as 12 to 16 percent a year.

 Locating Tax Liens

-You can contact the local tax authority, or do an internet search for tax liens followed by the name of the city.
+You can contact the local tax authority or do an internet search for tax liens followed by the name of the city.
 You will be provided with the date and time of the sale as well as a list of delinquent properties.